What Does Numbers 14:26-35 Mean?

 Joshua 14:6-14

-Caleb’s inheritance of the land fulfills God’s promise in Numbers 14, showing the reward of wholehearted faithfulness.
+Caleb’s inheritance in the land fulfills God’s promise, showing the reward of wholehearted trust.